jthieffry/asaca-notes/Serverless and Application Services.md

 * Can persist and encrypt.
 * CANT ACCESS DIRECTLY VIA STORAGE - ONLY VIA API
 * Integrates with other aws services such as rekognition and connect.

+## Amazon Cognito
+* Manages Authentication, Authorization and user mgmt for web/mobile apps.
+* TWO DIFFERENT PARTS:
+    1. User pools:
+        - Used for signin and get a jwt.
+        - User directory mgmt and profiles, signups and signin (can be internal users or federated sso like facebook, google etc)
+        - After the signin part is done, a user becomes effectively a cognito user with the reception of a jwt.
+        - This jwt can then be used to authenticate to inhouse apps that use jwt.
+        - CANNOT BE USED DIRECTLY FOR GRANTING AWS PERMS
+    2. Identity Pools:
+        - Allow you to offer temporary aws creds.
+        - Maps identities to a role to receive temp creds.
+        - Identities can be unauthenticated: Guest users or authenticated (federated entities such as google, facebook, etc OR Cognito user via a jwt)
+* A good process is to first get user login via Cognito to become a cognito identity with jwt.
+* Then maps this identity to a iam role via identity pool and get temp creds.
+* This process allows us to have infinitr nbr of identities to access aws resources without having to deal with IAM 5000 users limit.